manticoresoftware/manticoresearch/manual/Installation/Compiling_from_sources.md

 This will create a Source RPM that contains all the source code and can be used to build the complete set of binary RPMs.

-**Note**: The generated SRPM is pre-configured to disable Galera replication (`-DWITH_GALERA=0`) by default to avoid complex build dependencies.
+**Note**: The generated SRPM is pre-configured to disable Galera replication (`-DWITH_GALERA=0`) by default to avoid complex build dependencies, and uses Unix Makefiles as the build system generator to ensure compatibility with standard RPM building tools.
 This makes the SRPM easier to build on standard systems.

 #### Alternative: Using BUILD_SRPMS flag